-If we are unable to obtain patent protection for our products or otherwise protect our intellectual property rights, our business could suffer.
+If we are unable to obtain patent protection for our products or to otherwise protect our intellectual property rights, our business could suffer.

 We rely on a combination of patent and trademark laws in the United States and other countries, trade secret protection, confidentiality agreements and other contractual arrangements with our employees, end-users and others to maintain our competitive position.
 In particular, our success depends, in part, on our ability, and the ability of our licensors, to obtain patent protection for our and their products, technologies and inventions, maintain the confidentiality of our and their trade secrets and know-how, operate without infringing upon the proprietary rights of others and prevent others from infringing upon our and their proprietary rights.
-As we acquire additional companies and their technologies, such as Origin and its P3 technology, acquired in December 2020, RPS and its stereolithography technology, acquired in February 2021, Xaar and its powder-based SAF technology, acquired fully in November 2021, and our latest acquisition of the Covestro Additive Manufacturing business unit in April 2023, the risks related to potential infringement of our proprietary rights in technology become more pronounced.
+As we acquire companies and their technologies, such as Origin and its P3 technology, acquired in December 2020, RPS and its stereolithography technology, acquired in February 2021, Xaar and its powder-based SAF technology, acquired in November 2021, and our acquisition of the Covestro Additive Manufacturing business unit in April 2023, the risks related to potential infringement of our proprietary rights in technology become more pronounced.

 Despite our efforts to protect our proprietary rights, it is possible that competitors or other unauthorized third parties may obtain, copy, use or disclose our technologies, inventions, processes or improvements.
-We cannot assure you that any of our existing or future patents or other intellectual property rights will not be challenged, invalidated or circumvented, or will otherwise provide us with meaningful protection.
+In 2024, we brought claims against Bambu Lab in U.S. federal district court in Texas alleging that several of Bambu's printer models infringe our patents.
+We are seeking a court order providing us with financial compensation and other remedies for the infringements and prohibiting future infringement by Bambu.
+The proceedings for those claims are ongoing.
+We also have previously faced, and in some cases continue to defend, challenges to our registered IP brought by competitors and other third parties in patent tribunals, including patent oppositions filed in the European Patent Office and IPR proceedings brought before the US Patent Trial & Appeal Board.
+We cannot assure you that any of our existing or future patents or other intellectual property rights will not be challenged, invalidated or circumvented, or will provide us with meaningful protection.
 Our pending patent applications may not be granted, and we may not be able to obtain foreign patents or pending applications corresponding to our U.S. patents.
 The laws of certain countries, such as China, may not provide the same level of patent protection and intellectual property right enforcement as in the United States, so even if we enforce our intellectual property rights or obtain additional patents in China or elsewhere outside of the United States, enforcement of such rights may not be effective.
-If our patents and other intellectual property do not adequately protect our technology, our competitors may be able to offer additive manufacturing systems, consumables or other products similar to ours.
-Our competitors may also be able to develop similar technology independently or design around our patents, and we may not be able to detect the unauthorized use of our proprietary technology or take appropriate steps to prevent such use.
+If our patents and other intellectual property do not adequately protect our technology, competitors may be able to offer additive manufacturing systems, consumables or other products similar to ours.
+Competitors may also be able to develop similar technology independently or design around our patents, and we may not be able to detect the unauthorized use of our proprietary technology or take appropriate steps to prevent such use.

-If we attempt enforcement of our intellectual property rights, we may be (as we have been in the past) subject or party to claims, negotiations or complex, protracted litigation.
+If we attempt enforcement of our intellectual property rights, we may be (as we have been in the past) subject or party to complex, protracted litigation.
 Intellectual property disputes and litigation, regardless of merit, can be costly and disruptive to our business operations by diverting attention and energies of management and key technical personnel, and by increasing our costs of doing business.
 Any of the foregoing could adversely affect our operating results.